confifu/RepNet-Pytorch/README.md

 All the dataset videos are at <a href="https://drive.google.com/drive/folders/1G3BdsyzUK6KjGRV0k5w_yBbmebq-l6tZ?usp=sharing">this</a> directory.

-Features created using self similarity and multi headed attentions respectively:
+Features created using self similarity and multi headed attention respectively:

 ![figure](features.png)